Chibasans/Wazuh-based-log-centralization-and-monitor-frame-work-assets/README.md

 $ sudo systemctl start wazuh-agent

-B.5.2 Configuration to allow syslog to forwarding log to Wazuh server
+5.2 Configuration to allow syslog to forwarding log to Wazuh server

-B.5.3 Option: Configuration on Wazuh agent to allow forwarding log from others log file
+5.3 Option: Configuration on Wazuh agent to allow forwarding log from others log file

-B.6 Fortinet firewall setup
+6.Fortinet firewall setup

-B.6.1 Setup logging system to send log to Wazuh server via syslog
+6.1 Setup logging system to send log to Wazuh server via syslog

-B.7 RouterOS/MikroTik setup and configuration
+7. RouterOS/MikroTik setup and configuration

-B.7.1 Setup logging system to send log to Wazuh server via syslog
+7.1 Setup logging system to send log to Wazuh server via syslog

-B.7.2 Import essential decoder and rule for MikroTik
+7.2 Import essential decoder and rule for MikroTik

-B.7.3 Customize rule for MikroTi
+7.3 Customize rule for MikroTi